ultimate271/notes/lotr3.05.md

 where you have hidden our friends!
 What have you done with them?
 Speak, or I will make a dint in your hat that even a wizard will find it hard to deal with!'

+#### The old man casts spells on their weapons, causing them each to react in a different way
 The old man was too quick for him.
 He sprang to his feet and leaped to the top of a large rock.
 There he stood, grown suddenly tall, towering above them.
 His hood and his grey rags were flung away.
 His white garments shone.
 He lifted up